nvbinh15/ActiveNUS/docs/Documentation.md

 * Export iCalendar file so that users can sync with other platforms (e.g. Google Calendar)
 * User-friendly GUI to add a study session and categorize it based on modules or topics
 * Tracking is enhanced by options to evaluate the studying session (how familiar the user is with the topic after revising).

-**User account and Social Forum:** which user can create to save their progress and calendar and interact with friends
-* Find friends on ActiveNUS
-* Write posts in the forum, react and comment on the others’ posts

 **Pomodoro timer:**
 * A timer that runs for a default period of 25 minutes focus time and 5 minutes break (user has the option to make adjustment).